-A client can also assert claims for violations of the Ohio Consumer Sales Practices Act (“SPCA”) including the Home Solicitations Sales Act.
+A client can also assert claims for violations of the Ohio Consumer Sales Practices Act (“CSPA”) including the Home Solicitations Sales Act.
 Ohio’s Consumer Sales Practices Act allows clients to recover damages for loss of money, property, or anything of value as a result of a contractor’s use of an unfair or deceptive practice.

 To recover damages, a client must prove the following: